Antoniorios17/flask-app-jenkins-deployment/README.md

   * Within System configuration look for "Plugins"
   * From the available plugins look for "Pipeline Utility Steps"
   * Install the plugin
-  * Restart the jenkins Controller
+  * Restart the jenkins Controller to apply the changes
     * Run the command:
     ```
     sudo systemctl restart jenkins